lancejpollard/cockpit/README.markdown

 There's no standard yet for organizing random properties in Rails apps.
 And settings should be able to be modified through an interface (think Admin panel).

-Cockpit encapsulates the logic common relating to:
+Cockpit encapsulates the logic common to:

 - Options
 - Preferences